alex-bochkov/ssms-addin/README.md

+> [!WARNING]
-# Repository Archived
+> # Repository Archived
-This repository is no longer active, as we have moved to a newer version.
+> This repository is no longer active, as we have moved to a newer version.
 For the latest updates and features, please visit the new repository at [Axial SQL Tools](https://github.com/Axial-SQL/AxialSqlTools).
 We encourage you to check out the new version for the most up-to-date tools and improvements.

 <hr/>
 <h2>SQL Server Management Studio 2018 Productivity Tool (Addin)</h2>